penske-media-corp/pmc-larva/packages/larva-tokens/README.md

 2. A Gulp task builds each of the JSON tokens into CSS file containing custom properties, a Sass map, and an HTML style guide.
 3. The built files are available for use by other applications, such as larva-css which generates utility classes according to the Sass map, and makes them available for quick theme-ing with custom properties.

+The values in larva-tokens are strictly controlled, and should originate from a style guide provided by design, such as [this one from ArtNews](https://projects.invisionapp.com/share/FVQGKHESJQZ#/screens/384190276).

 ## Development Setup

-### Contributing to larva-tokens

-The values in larva-tokens are strictly controlled, and should originate from a style guide provided by design, such as [this one from ArtNews](https://projects.invisionapp.com/share/FVQGKHESJQZ#/screens/384190276).
 Here are some instances where you would contribute to larva-tokens:

 1. Setting up tokens for a new brand
 	1. Make a copy of _template.txt in src/brands and rename it to brand-name.json.